|Common Name: Ceramides|

 kligman ingredient evaluation

-|Level of Evidence: Under analysis|
+|Level of Evidence: Level B, Good Quality|

 - Ceramides promote an Orthorhombic packing (Super tight semi-hexagonal arrangement)

 - They also play a role in preventing an overexaggerated inflammatory response

 Foreword: This is still a preliminary post, more of an introduction.
 The detailed one turned out to be a gigantic beast.
 We'll keep you posted once we post the detailed one.
 For now, enjoy our best effort in drawing the skin.

 Ceramides are a group of lipids that comprise most of the barrier lipids present in your skin.
 They are sometimes called Intercellular lipids or Extracellular lipids as they are present in between cells.
 These lipids fill in the gap between your skin cells as they serve two main functions: 1. to keep moisture in and 2. to prevent the entry of foreign substances.

 Think about the uppermost layer of the skin as a wall made out of bricks.
 The bricks represent the corneocytes (dead skin cells), while the cement in between the bricks is your barrier lipid layer.
 That is why you'll hear the term "cement lipids" referring to barrier lipids.